revou-fsse-1/w8-my-login-register-nikenhpsr/README.md

 ## Introduction

 This is a simple website to store information.
 You can Add value, Edit, and Delete it.
 Bear in mind that the table that I created is not using Regex yet.
 You can to homepage by using this account.
+This web can't redirect when you are putting a correct emai and password.
 ```
 email : user@mail.com
 password : Password123